 Gift Certificate & Prepaid Package Expirations

 In the state of Oregon, full-priced gift certificates never expire.
-Discounted prepaid packages expire after 18 months.
+Purchases are final and non-refundable.

 I’ve never had a massage.
 What should I expect?

 When you arrive for your session, you will be asked to fill out a short medical intake form letting us know of any health issues you may have.
 Once we have chatted with you about any pain or tense areas you might have, and what kind of session you are looking for (ie primarily relaxation or pain relief), the therapist will leave the room so that you may undress.
 You only undress to whatever your comfort level is, and you will be under a sheet and blanket throughout the entire massage.
 A body part is only undraped when it is being massaged, and your private areas will always be fully covered.
 We do not provide “optional draping” as it is the ethical thing to do as well as the law to cover a client.
 And the therapist will never massage underneath the sheet – only exposed skin will be massaged.
 If at any point, for any reason you feel uncomfortable, you absolutely may stop the session.
 You are in charge and are always encouraged to voice your feelings if the pressure is too light or deep, the room is too warm, the music is too loud – the session is yours and the #1 goal is to help you relax as deeply as possible.

 How often should I receive a massage?

 It is highly recommended that you get one once a month, but depending on your activity level and/or any chronic conditions you may have, the recommended amount can increase.
 For example, when recovering from an injury it is best to have 1 or 2 massages each week during the recovery process.
 This helps any scar tissue that is forming on/around the muscle to grow parallel to the muscle fibers instead of in a random, chaotic pattern.
 This helps to retain range of motion for the affected area and ensures proper and speedy recovery time that could otherwise take longer.